audioxide/data/data/posts/20181108-reviews-vince-staples-fm.md

   does sound like a cartoonish snippet of overblown California radio, with all the pomp and sunshine and shadow that entails.
 week: 171
+blurb: An audacious project, FM! sounds like a cartoonish snippet of overblown California radio, with all the pomp and sunshine and shadow that entails.
 ---
 author: André
 review: >-